apnadkarni/tcl9-migrate/README.md

 already a source of unintended modification of globals and deprecated.
 In Tcl 9, the behavior has changed to not modify variables in the global namespace.
-To remove ambiguities and compatibility issues, it is strongly recommended to declare variables explicitly using either `global` or `variable` depending on whether the intent was to modify a global or namespace variable.
+To remove ambiguities and compatibility issues, it is strongly recommended to declare variables explicitly with `variable` or qualify it with `::` depending on whether the intent was to modify a namespace variable or a global.

 ### [UNKNOWNCOMMAND]